tigcho/HTWG-AIN/AIN3/bsys/cpu-api/README.md

 Action: a forks d

                         Final Process Tree?
 			                   a
                                └── d
 ```

 ---------------------------------

 6. Finally, use both -t and -F together.
 This shows the final process
    tree, but then asks you to fill in the actions that took place.
-By look-
+By looking
-   ing at the tree, can you determine the exact actions that took place?
+   at the tree, can you determine the exact actions that took place?
    In which cases can you tell?
 In which can’t you tell?

 - You can generally guess the actions which lead to the final tree, but